-Line and polygon capture differ slightly from point capture.
+• Line and polygon capture differ slightly from point capture.
 While points are captured when a respective point feature button is pressed, line and polygon capture is toggled on/off.

-In a nutshell, QuickCapture is a rapid data collection app that lets you capture GIS features at the push of a button.
+QuickCapture is a rapid data collection app that lets you capture GIS of a button.

-- Points can be captured at any time, and even while there is a line or polygon capture in progress. - When a line or polygon capture is in progress, the respective button flashes to indicate it is active. - The red circle inside a line or polygon capture button blinks each time a point captures a feature. - Multiple line and polygons may be captured simultaneously. - The default behaviour for polygon line or buttons within group а operate mutually is to and exclusively.
-Thus, when a new feature is started, previous feature the is automatically completed. - Mutual exclusivity within a group may be turned off on a perbutton basis using the 'Exclusive' property; groups can be redefined using 'Group' property.
+- Points can be captured at any time, and even while there is a line or polygon capture in progress. - When a line or polygon capture is in progress, the respective button flashes to indicate it is active. - The red circle inside a line or polygon capture button blinks each time a point captures a feature. - Multiple line and polygons may be captured simultaneously. - The default behaviour for polygon line or buttons within group operate mutually is and exclusively.
+Thus, when a new feature is started. previous feature automatically completed. - Mutual exclusivity within a group may be turned off on a perbutton basis using the 'Exclusive' property; groups can be redefined using 'Group' property.